violetfrost/Ambience/README.md

+> ### 🚨 **2025 Update** 🚨
+> ### This mod is no longer maintained or updated.
+It's being kept up for archival purposes, but most of the techniques used herein are likely quite a bit out of date by now.
+For a more modern look at the Telltale modding scene, check out the lovely folks over at the [Telltale Modding Group](https://github.com/Telltale-Modding-Group).
+> ### Having said that, it does probably still work.
+No harm in trying!

 # Ambience

 Ambience is a mod for The Walking Dead: The Telltale Definitive Series that allows you to free-roam the boarding school.